-Lily Chishan Wong, AIA is an architect specialized in spaces and programs for cultural and educational settings.
-Her practice, beep beep LLC, based in New York and Miami, is devoted to confronting the urgency of ecological justice and the legacy of colonialism through creating spaces, systems, performances, texts, and media.
-All of them are grounded upon her academic research and upbringing in British-colonial Hong Kong.
-Currently, her projects focus on the relationships between architecture, vegetal life, and different forms of environmental knowing.
+Her practice, beep beep, based in New York and Miami, USA, is devoted to confronting the urgency of ecological justice and the legacy of colonialism through creating spaces, systems, performances, texts, and media.
+All of these are grounded on her academic research and upbringing in British-colonial Hong Kong.
+Her work has been supported by the American Institute of Architects, Art Omi, Bauhaus Dessau Foundation, Columbia University, KPF Foundation, Michael Kalil Endowment for Smart Design, New Inc at the New Museum, Syracuse University School of Architecture, and University of Miami Social Justice Prize.

-Prior to academia, Lily designed cultural and institutional buildings and landscapes with the architecture firm Weiss/Manfredi.
-She received her Master of Architecture from Columbia University GSAPP, a BFA from Parsons School of Design, and a BA in philosophy from the New School.
+Lily is currently an assistant professor at the University of Miami School of Architecture in Florida, USA.
+She received a Master of Architecture from Columbia University GSAPP, Bachelor of Fine Arts from Parsons School of Design, and Bachelor of Arts in Philosophy from the New School.

 Architecture and Vegetal Life